London North Eastern Railway: Future fleet

 In November 2023, LNER placed an order for 10 ten-car tri-mode (electric, diesel and battery power) Civity trains from CAF.
 In August 2024, it was announced that the units will be designated Class 897 under TOPS.
+The trains will be branded as 'Serenza'.
+They are expected to be the first new trains as part of Great British Railways.